The Last Mohican

 CREDITS

-Photographer: Max Toranzo; Concept, Art Director & Performance: Nadja Verena Marcin
+Photography: Nadja Verena Marcin, Megan Mosholder; Concept, Art Director & Performance: Nadja Verena Marcin

 PRIZE

-Award for ‘Art and Language’, Kunststiftung Sparkasse Unna, Unna, 2013
+Award for “Art and Language,” Kunststiftung Sparkasse Unna, Unna, 2013